feathersui/feathersui-website/docs/as3-starling/panel-screen.md

 ---
-title: How to use the Feathers PanelScreen component (Starling version)
+title: How to use the PanelScreen component (Starling version)
 sidebar_label: PanelScreen
 ---